geode-sdk/docs/geometrydash/tags.md

 Wait!<d040> You shouldn't go there<d500>.<d500>.<d500>.
 ```

 In the `<d...>` tag, the number next to the `<d` specifies the number of centiseconds to wait.
-However, this number must be 3 digits.
+This number must be 3 digits.
 This is how it looks like in-game (GIF from GDDocs):

 ![GIF showing delay tag](/assets/delay_tag.gif)